mmondics/podman-intro/README.md

     Enter your Docker credentials when prompted.

-    Logging in to DockerHub is required to push images into your own repositores, which is a later step in this tutorial.
+    Logging in to DockerHub is required to push images into your own repositories, which is a later step in this tutorial.

 ## Pulling Container Images

 Pulling Container Images to your local machine (or whichever machine you are running the Podman CLI from) is quite easy, which you will see in this section.

 The configuration file for which registries Podman can access is located at `/etc/containers/registries.conf`.
 Note that while Podman supports Mac and Windows, on these operating systems it embeds a guest Linux system to launch your containers.
 This guest is referred to as a Podman machine and is managed with the `podman machine` command.
-On Mac and Windows, you can check the `registries.conf` file with the command `podman machine ssh cat /etc/conftainers/registries.conf`.
+On Mac and Windows, you can check the `registries.conf` file with the command `podman machine ssh cat /etc/containers/registries.conf`.

 2. Pull the official Nginx Container Image to your local machine.